 Are you still carrying out gas connections work and meter moves?

-Our Connections works are continuing and being carried out under UK government guidance for safe distance working, unless any customers in the household are isolating or shielding on NHS advice.
+Our Connections works are continuing and being carried out under UK government guidance for safe distance working, unless any customers in the household are isolating or have Covid symptoms.

 Every project will be subject to a full risk assessment before work begins.